rahulkumar0/digit-recognisation/README.md

-This model recognise the handwritten digits.
+This model recognise the handwritten digits using cnn